 It will also suit areas where a quiet environment is the priority —an absorption chiller is quiet, wear-free system due to lack of moving parts— minimal maintenance requirements.

-Are you still wondering, “how do absorption chillers work?”.
-ARANER has been doing cooling and heating load analyses for many years, so they can help.
+Are you still wondering, “ how do absorption chillers work?”.
+As ARANER, we have been performing cooling and heating load analyses for many years, so they can help.
 If you are considering installing an absorption chiller, it is worthwhile to conduct a feasibility study before injecting your money into a huge project.
-Such a study shows whether indeed there are any economic advantages.
+Such a study will show whether indeed there are any economic and environmental advantages.
 Absorption chillers work in a manner that justifies them where peak electricity demands are high.
-Using heat recovery is another opportunity for cost savings for facility owner.
+Using heat recovery is another opportunity for cost savings for facility owner as we have described.
 Get in touch with the team for guidance and support.